Charlotte-Roemer/bat-migration-europe/Website/content/_index/content.md

 ___

+_10th of January 2022_

+We are ready to start data transfer!
+You will find all information about how to send your data on the tutorial [here]({{< ref "/project/get-involved" >}} "Get involved")

+We received proposals from 20 persons who listed their study sites.
+But we expect much more according to our informal conversations!

+For the moment the data listed represent more than 34 To.
+They originate from Austria, Belgium, Denmark, France, Germany, Hungary, Italy, Portugal, Romania, Sweden and the United Kingdom.
+___

 _22nd of December 2021_

 The team of Bat migration routes in Europe wishes you a merry Christmas and a safe migration to 2022!